-Before starting your engine, always ventilate the engine compartment by opening the hatch or engine box top or operate the bilge blower four (4) minutes to remove any gas fumes from the engine compartment.
+WARNING: Before starting your engine, always ventilate the engine compartment by running a properly operating bilge blower for at least four (4) minutes to remove any gas fumes from the engine compartment.
 It is important to check for fuel spillage or leaks after repairing or refueling.
 Warm engine up to normal operating temperature.
 Turn engine off.

-Change crankcase oil and oil filter.

-Start engine and allow to idle for five (5) minutes.
+- Change crankcase oil and oil filter. - Start engine and allow to idle for five (5) minutes.
 Turn off engine.

-CAUTION: Allow the engine to cool down to avoid burning yourself on hot engine parts before continuing with the following steps.
+CAUTION!
+Allow the engine to cool down to avoid burning yourself on hot engine parts before continuing with the following steps.

-Remove all the spark plugs wires from the spark plugs, being very careful to mark each one.
+Remove all the spark plugs wires, being very careful to mark each one.
 Remove all the spark plugs.
 Pour approximately 1 teaspoon of preservative oil into each spark plug hole.
 This oil will drain down into the cylinder.
 Turn the crankshaft several revolutions by hand to spread the oil evenly through the cylinders.

-CAUTION: Do not use the starter to turn the engine over.
+CAUTION!
+Do not use the starter to turn the engine over.